Detroit Metal City: Manga

 In North America, the manga was licensed for English release by Viz Media.
 The ten volumes were published from June 9, 2009, to September 13, 2011.

-Volume list
+Volumes

 Original video animation

 A twelve-episode (of thirteen minutes long and divided into two six-minute sections) original video animation (OVA) animated by Studio 4°C was released on DVD on August 8, 2008.
 In North America, the OVA was licensed by Sentai Filmworks.
 It was released on DVD on October 2, 2012, and on Blu-ray on December 16, 2014.